stevius10/Proxmox-GitOps/README.md

   - e. g., **Version-Controlled Mirrored**

 - **Backup**: See [Self-contained Monorepository](#self-contained-monorepository)
-  - use `local/share` for persistence or self-reference network mount for runtime replacement
+  - use `local/share` for persistence or self-reference network share

 - **Update**: See [Self-contained Monorepository](#self-contained-monorepository), and redeploy merged